brianbunke/PowerCLI101/README.md

 - [`5 - Extras.ps1`](5%20-%20Extras.ps1)
   - Some code examples of ideas we introduced but didn't have time to cover during the session:
     - Get VM by MAC address
-    - Find VMs with drive media mounted
+    - Find VMs with connected media drives
     - Data manipulation and reporting
     - Compare host DNS/NTP entries
-    - Check the "Upgrade Tools on reboot" box on all VMs
+    - Check the "Upgrade VMware Tools before each power on" box on all VMs

 ---